SimeonDee/web-automate-hotel-reservation-ai-agent-mcp-client/README.md

 ## MCP Servers

-- `Microsoft Playwright MCP-server`:
+- `Playwright MCP-server`:
-  A Model Context Protocol server that provides browser automation capabilities using Playwright.
+  A Microsoft Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
 This server enables LLMs to interact with web pages, take screenshots, generate test code, web scraps the page and execute JavaScript in a real browser environment.
 See [Playwrite-MCP-Server](https://github.com/executeautomation/mcp-playwright)

 - `DuckDuckGo MCP-server`:
   The MCP (Model Context Protocol) server enables search capabilities using Duck Duck Go as the backend search engine.
 It leverages SSE (Server-Sent Events) transport and is based on Open-WebUI's web search functionality.
 See [DuckDuckGo-MCP-Server](https://playbooks.com/mcp/nickclyde-duckduckgo-search).
 For text, image, and video search, see this mcp server repo [misanthropic-ai ddg-mcp](https://github.com/misanthropic-ai/ddg-mcp)